20+ Midwest Fall Break Trips for Families Worth the Drive

 1 Great America Parkway, Gurnee, IL 60031

-Before the nighttime, scary Fright Fest event, Six Flags Great America offers a more family-friendly opportunity during the day from 11 am to 5 pm.
-Kids Boo Fest includes kid-friendly rides, a trick-or-treat trail and Camp Boo filled with fall festival activities.
-Fright Fest begins at 6 pm and is for a mature audience with events that features haunted houses, scare zones, and going on rides at night.
+Before the nighttime, scary Fright Fest event, Six Flags Great America offers a more family-friendly opportunity during the day from 11 am to 5 pm on Saturdays and Sundays.
+Kids Boo Fest begins September 14 and runs through November 3.
+The event includes kid-friendly rides, a trick-or-treat trail, and Camp Boo filled with fall festival activities.
+Fright Fest begins at 6 pm and is for a mature audience with events that feature haunted houses, scare zones, and going on rides at night.

 The Great Wolf Lodge Gurnee

 Last fall break, my family went to the Gurnee Great Wolf Lodge for Howl-O-Ween.
-We just loved the festivities including elaborate large balloon designs of a ghost, bat, and spider in the lobby, the Halloween-themed art and crafts, the trick-or-treat trail, and the dance party to name a few.
+We just loved the festivities, including elaborate large balloon designs of a ghost, bat, and spider in the lobby, the Halloween-themed arts and crafts, the trick-or-treat trail, and the dance party, to name a few.
 Back again this year, the Great Wolf Lodge in Gurnee will also have Boo Bingo, yoga, a Monster Bash dance party, storytime, and much more.
 Check online for promo codes when you book!

 The City Museum